The Basics of High Resolution Site Characterization

 What is HRSC?

-HRSC is a set of advanced techniques and strategies that enable the faster and more accurate development of a conceptual site model (CSM).
-For most site sites, that means understanding what types and levels of contamination are present, in what areas (vertical and horizontal delineation), and in what context (e.g., is there free product present?
-Is the plume migrating downgradient?
-What are the differences between the concentrations in soil and groundwater?).
+HRSC is a set of advanced techniques and strategies that enable faster and more accurate development of a conceptual site model (CSM).
+This means understanding the types and levels of contamination, their locations (both vertical and horizontal), and the context (e.g., presence of free product, plume migration, differences between soil and groundwater concentrations).

-Designing an HRSC program means selecting the tools and sampling intervals to collect the right types of data, in the right places.
-This approach reduces uncertainty in the resulting data set, provides value by saving time and money, and offers a scaled approach to fit within physical and financial constraints.
+Designing an HRSC program involves selecting the right tools and sampling intervals to collect precise data in key locations.
+This approach reduces uncertainty, saves time and money, and fits within physical and financial constraints.

 Why HRSC?

-The prevalence of HRSC in site investigation and remediation work has been the result of regulatory agencies including these more accurate methods in updated guidance and new regulations.
-It’s also due to savvy consultants and liability holders leveraging these improvements in technology to increase their return on site management investments.
+HRSC's prevalence in site investigation and remediation is due to updated guidance and new regulations from regulatory agencies, as well as savvy consultants and liability holders leveraging these technological improvements to maximize their site management investments.

-The manner in which HRSC is employed at a site is just as important as the tool selection.
-Reviewing existing data, designing the investigation program, compiling, and analyzing data, and updating the CSM are all crucial steps in optimizing the results of the investigation.
+The implementation of HRSC is just as important as tool selection.
+Reviewing existing data, designing the investigation program, compiling and analyzing data, and updating the CSM are crucial steps in optimizing results.

-Since HRSC tools can collect data at high speeds and do so nearly continuously over the vertical length of a boring, we often place several borings together in a transect or a grid.
-These multiple borings then provide value to one another, corroborating trends or providing multiple lines of evidence that greatly improve the CSM.
+HRSC tools can collect data rapidly and continuously over the vertical length of a boring, often arranged in transects or grids.
+This setup provides corroborating trends and multiple lines of evidence, greatly enhancing the CSM.

-There is an HRSC approach for just about any environmental or geotechnical project, and having a clearer picture of the impacts will save you and your client money and trouble for years to come.
+There is an HRSC approach for nearly any environmental or geotechnical project, providing a clearer picture of impacts and saving money and trouble for years to come.

 WATCH NOW >>